-A motor tax disc is issued for 3, 6 or 12 months and the rate is calculated by either engine size or CO2 emissions.
+A motor tax disc is issued for 3, 6 or 12 months and how the rate is calculated depends on the type of vehicle.

-Motor tax applies to the following vehicles: private cars, motorcycles, goods vehicles, taxis, large public service vehicles, (PSV's)/community buses and agricultural, and commerical building construction vehicles.
-On the Department of Environment, Community and Local Government's webite you can view the motor tax rates.
+Motor tax applies to the following vehicles: private cars, motorcycles, goods vehicles, taxis, large public service vehicles, (PSV's)/community buses and agricultural, and commercial building construction vehicles.
+On the Department of Housing, Planning, Community and Local Government's website you can view the motor tax rates.
 Motor tax rates are also available at motortax.ie.